I think my baby might have a tongue tie?...

 SERVICES

-Tongue-tie assessment and
+Tongue-tie assessment and treatment.

 (Babies under 6 months old, 6-10 months based on an individual assessment)